ArbitaryMann/NETlessJoy/README.md

 # NETlessJoy
-a converter that converts your iOS/Android device into Wireless Gamepad for your computer
+A utility that converts your iOS/Android device into Wireless Gamepad for your computer